 Therefore, designing a mobile-friendly survey is important for maximizing the response rate.

 Mobile-friendly means that if someone views your website on a mobile device such as a mobile phone, iPad, or tablet, the survey should be non-obtrusive and completely legible.
-Ensure that your survey form is mobile responsive, so the respondents can read the questions and interact with them without any difficulty.

 Related Read: How To Optimize Your Website & Improve Conversion Rates